-Wish by CLAMP has Angels and Demons running around in a frenzy over the relationship the main characters (an angel and a human) have, and the Angels are worried what sort of smiting God is going to do when He finds out since He specifically ordered for this kind of pairing not to happen.
-When God does reveal His opinion on the situation, it turns out that He had a good reason; as once an Angel loves someone; it's forever, regardless of lifespan.
+- Wish by CLAMP has Angels and Demons running around in a frenzy over the relationship the main characters (an angel and a human) have, and the Angels are worried what sort of smiting God is going to do when He finds out since He specifically ordered for this kind of pairing not to happen.
+When God reveals His opinion on the situation, it turns out that He had a good reason; as once an Angel loves someone; it's forever, regardless of lifespan.
 He arranges for the Angel to go into hibernation inbetween the human's reincarnation cycle, so they can be together.

-And on the other end of the spectrum, the nigh-H-manga comedy My Balls.
+- The nigh-H-manga comedy My Balls.
 Though shackled by the letter of His own laws, He generally ensures that things work out for the best, and, in the end, never lets Kouta be tempted beyond what he can bear.

-The Innocent: Although God is never outright mentioned, Angels and the like work with people executed for crimes they didn't commit in order to help put their souls to rest.
+- The Innocent: Although God is never outright mentioned, Angels and the like work with people executed for crimes they didn't commit in order to help put their souls to rest.
 These people are placed under strict (but completely understandable) rules such as (word-for-word) Thou Shalt Not Kill and work in order to help grant good people their last wishes.

-Hellboy: God destroyed the power of the rebellious angels responsible for creating the Ogdru Jahad and cast them down to Earth.
+- Hellboy: God destroyed the power of the rebellious angels responsible for creating the Ogdru Jahad and cast them down to Earth.
 There is also plenty of power in various relics the heroes use to fight against evil.
 In addition, the fact that Hellboy, a demon from hell, is a Catholic, should tell you all you need to know about how big and inclusive the God of Hellboy is.